Giannandrea-Vicidomini/CovidTracker/README.md

 # CovidTracker
-A very simple telegram bot that echoes Italy's covid data You can find this bot on telegram at @BotVid_19bot
+A very simple telegram bot that echoes Italy's covid data.
+You can find this bot on telegram at @BotVid_19bot